zafileo23/squad-builder/README.md

 ## todo

 - Backup rendering logic
-    - Display on field
-        - Different styling to differentiate backups
     - Support for 2 backup players in side tab
        - Not allow more than 2 backups
        - + and - for backups